2013 Pittsburgh International Lung Conference

-The 2012 conference will focus on Acute Lung Injury: New Mechanisms, Future Therapies, and the Translation to Clinical Care and will be held in Pittsburgh, Pennsylvania, October 5-6, 2012.
+The 2013 conference will focus on Acute and Chronic Lung Infections: Novel Pathogens, Diagnostics, and Therapeutics and will be held in Pittsburgh, Pennsylvania, October 17-18, 2013.

-This exciting conference aims to provide a forum for the exchange of new and cutting-edge information about ARDS by bringing together leading regional, national, and international experts in the field.
+The conference aims to describe and discuss the latest clinical and research advances as they apply to respiratory infections by bringing together leading regional, national, and international experts in the field.

 WHO SHOULD ATTEND